The Ryan King

 Hike Ryan Mountain in Joshua Tree National Park

 Think big picture.
 Then hike to it.
 At 5,456 feet, the summit of Ryan Mountain has the best view in Joshua Tree National Park.
-Its brilliant panoramic expanse, spanning desert to mountains, and—bonus—late afternoons can feature a sky tinged with lavender thanks to the low-sitting sun.
+Its brilliant panoramic expanse spans desert to mountains, and—bonus—late afternoons can feature a sky tinged with lavender thanks to the low-sitting sun.

 The trail to the top is just 1.5 miles (one-way), but it’s a rather rapid ascent of over 1,000 feet, so expect to huff and puff a bit.
 Several stone steps and a few steep grades make up parts of the adventure, but the desert views stay with you most of the way—increasing in size the higher you rise.
 Joshua Tree’s signature forests and nature-carved rock slabs surround you.